Mkhidirrr/Mkhidirrr/README.md

 ┌──(root💀kali)-[~/profile]
 └─# cat introduction.txt

-「 I am a cybersecurity professional specializing in penetration testing, security incident response, and cloud security architecture.
-With a comprehensive approach to security, I combine offensive and defensive capabilities to identify and mitigate vulnerabilities before they become real threats. 」
+「 I am a cybersecurity professional specializing in security incident response, and cloud security architecture.
+With a comprehensive approach to security I combine offensive and defensive capabilities to identify and mitigate vulnerabilities before they become real threats. 」
 ```

 </div>